-ForwardHealth will reimburse certifying agencies only for the federal share of its total costs for CCS.
-Certifying agencies are required to provide the nonfederal share of the reimbursement rate for CCS as specified in s.
+ForwardHealth will reimburse local county or tribal agencies only for the federal share of its total costs for CCS.
+Local county or tribal agencies are required to provide the nonfederal share of the reimbursement rate for CCS as specified in s.
 49.45(45)(b), Wis.
 Stats.
 At the time the county seeks certification under DHS 36, Wis.
 Admin.
 Code, the county provider needs to contact the DHCAA mental health/substance abuse policy analyst for developing individual county rates.